 Cathy John Biggerstaff

-Cathy is passionate about children and the God who creates them.
-He has called her to write for children, both literature and church curriculum.
+Cathy John Biggerstaff is passionate about children and the God who creates them.
+He has called her to write both literature and church curriculum for children.
 Cathy’s devotions, poems, and articles have been published in print and online.
-She also shares the Good News of Jesus through “Jewel the Clown” in her Christian clown ministry, Silly over the Savior.
-Cathy lives in Western North Carolina with her husband, the love of her life for 45 years.
-She has three grown children, four grandchildren and one great-grand.
+Cathy also shares the Good News of Jesus through “Jewel the Clown” in her Christian clown ministry, Silly over the Savior.

 Gail Wofford Cartee

-Brenda has been editing since 2002, first in the educational field, and then in the Christian/family-friendly market.
-Her editing experience goes from picture books to chapter books—including Johanna’s Journey: Call to Freedom (a finalist for the 2015 Selah Award)—to YA novels, as well as adult fiction and nonfiction, including inspirational books and Bible studies.
+Brenda has been editing since 2002, first in the educational field and then in the Christian/family-friendly market.
+Her editing experience goes from picture books to chapter books—including Johanna’s Journey: Call to Freedom (a finalist for the 20 adult fiction and nonfiction, including inspirational books and Bible studies.

 Deborah S. DeCiantis, PhD

 Debbie DeCiantis first connected with Write2Ignite Conference when she was called on to act as liaison between North Greenville University and Write2Ignite in 2009.
 She accepted the role of acting director in 2016 and the role of director in 2017.

 While most of her writing has focused on nonfiction articles and poetry, both volunteer and paid work with children and young adults has sparked her interest in writing for those age groups.
 Attending the Write2Ignite conference each year has inspired her to write stories for younger audiences, including her six grandchildren.